 Start spraying apple and pear trees every 14 days, from petal fall.
 There can be several generations of codling moth between flowering and harvest, hence the need for regular ongoing spraying.
 Read the Yates Success Ultra Insect Control Concentrate label for full use directions.

 For an alternative mechanical control method, you can tightly wrap corrugated cardboard bands around the branches and tree trunk.
-Around Autumn when the grubs have finished feeding, they head down the trunk to find a hiding place to build a cocoon.
-During this migrating period, they can be tricked into cocooning inside the corrugated cardboard, which you remove and destroy at the beginning of Winter.
-This will get rid of many of the moths for next season but won’t help with grubs already inside an apple this harvest!
+Around autumn when the grubs have finished feeding, they head down the trunk to find a hiding place to build a cocoon.
+During this migrating period, they can be tricked into cocooning inside the corrugated cardboard, which you remove and destroy at the beginning of winter.
+This will partly reduce the number of moths for next season, but that's the best you'll be able to to expect using this method.
+It certainly won’t help with grubs already inside an apple this harvest!

 Picking up all fallen fruit is critically important to deny homes to the overwintering pupae.